Blog topics

 • How did you hear about me?

-• Who has access to this address?
+• Who else has access to this address?
 (Do your emergency contacts have keys?)

-• Who has permission to enter the premises?
+• Who has permission to enter the premises while you’re away?

-• What vehicles will remain parked at your home while I’m caring for your pets?
+• What vehicles will remain parked at your home while I’m visiting?

-• How frequently should I visit and how long should I spend with the pets?
+• How frequently should I visit and how long would you like me to stay?

 • Would they prefer that I visit at specific times?

-• Do you want me to leave radio/TV on; alternate lights & curtains; change the thermostat; bring in mail or newspapers; take out trash/recycling; or water plants?
+• Do you want me to leave radio/TV on, alternate lights & curtains, change the thermostat, bring in mail or newspapers, take trash/recycling bins to the street, or water plants?

 • Do you want me to keep your keys for future visits?
 (If you prefer to not participate in the Ready Key Program, we will arrange for me to pickup and return your keys each time that you make a reservation.)

-• Do you want Daily Activity Reports through phone or email instead of hard copy?
+• Do you want Activity Journals through email, text, phone, or hard copy?

-• May I contact you if I have questions about your pets care, particularly if something seems amiss?
+• May I contact you if I have questions about your cats’ care, particularly if something seems amiss?